 GAC or granular activated carbon is commonly used in air filters.
 These are the pellets of carbon.
 They offer a good balance of odor removal ability and lifespan.
 It does not have the amount of surface area that you get with PAC however it lasts much longer.

 Carbon is sometimes treated with silver, potassium permanganate or other substances to give the filter better performance.
 In the section below we cover some of the gaps in what carbon can do.
-By impregnating a substance onto GAC you give it the ability to remove a wider range of gases.
+By impregnating a substance onto GAC you give it the ability to remove a wider range of chemical gases.

 This is how they filter water.
 Granular activated carbon has a treatment to remove the sulfides and make it clean.
 Some air filters use this same method.
 A treatment is applied to the carbon to make it effective for difficult gases like natural gas or formaldehyde.